Jane Russell Becomes a Redhead, Howard Hughes Leaves the Movies, & Jane Starts Her Own Production Company. It’s The Revolt of Mamie Stover.

 Jane Rocks the Red in The Revolt of Mamie Stover

-Jane and Buddy Adler had one more tiff during filming, one that would really make Jane grateful for the say she would have when producing her own films.
+Jane and Buddy Adler had one more tiff during filming, one that really made Jane grateful for the say she had on the films she produced herself.

 And it was all about hair.

 In Huie’s book, Mamie Stover is a platinum blonde.
-And Jane, as we know, was famous for her raven-haired beauty.
-Jane actually didn’t have a problem with going platinum: always one with a flare for fashion, Jane knew what looked good and her, and that “very dark or very white hair” best complemented her skin.
+And Jane was famous for her raven-haired beauty.
+Jane actually didn’t have a problem with going platinum: Jane had a flare for fashion, and knew that “very dark or very white hair” best complemented her skin.
 But Buddy Adler didn’t want Jane to have dark or platinum hair in the film.

 He wanted her to be a flaming redhead.

-Jane felt strongly that red hair would not suit her, and was further surprised at Adler’s hair demand when she found out that he wanted the redheaded Agnes Moorehead, who would play Bertha in the film, to go platinum.
+Jane felt strongly that red hair would not suit her, and was further surprised at Adler’s hair demand when she found out that he wanted the redheaded Agnes Moorehead, who played Bertha in the film, to go platinum.